Future Tech: Self-Driving DeLorean First Step Towards Time Travel

 With a handful of helping hands from his students, Gerdes took a trip back in time (along with a little inspiration from Doc Brown) to create a fully electric, autonomous, drifting DeLorean.

-The Revs Program at Stanford, led by Gerdes, teamed up with Renovo Motors to strip the 1981 DeLorean of its gas-powered engine and replaced it with a modified electric supercar system named…yes…“MARTY” (Multiple Actuator Research Test bed for Yaw control).
+The Revs Program at Stanford, led by Gerdes, teamed up with Renovo Motors to strip the 1981 DeLorean of its gas-powered engine.
+It was then replaced with a modified electric supercar system named…yes…“MARTY” (Multiple Actuator Research Test bed for Yaw control).

 “We want to design automated vehicles that can take any action necessary to avoid an accident,” Gerdes said.
 “The laws of physics will limit what the car can do, but we think the software should be capable of any possible maneuver within those limits.
 MARTY is another step in this direction, thanks to the passion and hard work of our students.
 Stanford builds great research by building great researchers.”